cvxpy/cvxpy/doc/source/examples/machine_learning/svm.rst

 We also plot the regularization path, or the :math:`\beta_i` versus :math:`\lambda`.
 Notice that the :math:`\beta_i` do not necessarily decrease monotonically as :math:`\lambda` increases.
-4 features remain non-zero longer for larger :math:`\lambda` then the rest, which suggests that these features are the most important.
+4 features remain non-zero longer for larger :math:`\lambda` than the rest, which suggests that these features are the most important.
 In fact :math:`\beta_{\mathrm{true}}` had 4 non-zero values.